Mapping of Venus: Tessera-forming structures (ridges and grooves)

 Ridge structures are mainly discussed in the ridged plains (pr) part above.

 Groove belts (gb) belong to the Agrona Formation, which refers to dense extensional structures.
 This unit appears to be sets of subparallel lineaments of fractures or grabens.
-This deformation unit makes up to around 37.1 x 106 km2 of the Venusian surface.
+This deformation unit makes up to around 37.1 million km2 of the Venusian surface.
 These fractures are the most obvious and are very abundant on the surface of Venus, and crosses different units on the surface.
 It appears to be a younger unit on the surface.
 However, some vast plains units are found embaying the grooves in some areas.
 It suggests the formation of gb unit before the formation of plains.

 The major difference between grooves unit and dense lineated plains are that the former is belt-like and the latter is patch-like.

 It is very important to map these fractures, as sometimes the rock unit may be too deformed and is not recognizable, which it can be mapped as "fractured plains materials" according to the guidelines of Wilhelms (1990).

 In SAR image, these fractures are of high radar albedo, as high as that of the tessera unit.